deezone/market-pulse/docs/api-notes.md

 which is based on the `docs/api.apib` file.
 Output can be viewed by opening `docs/api-output.html` in a browser.

+## Setup

+### Configuration using `github.com/marksost/configurator`

+See https://github.com/marksost/configurator for an explination of how configuration values are determined based on the priority of the source:
+- default values

+Example: `Username string `json:"username" env:"DB_USERNAME" default:"forex-clock"` where the default `DB_USERNAME` value is "forex-clock"
+- JSON configuration file

+> Configuration files like this are not normally used in non-development environments, but are a convenient way to develop locally without having to set a ton of environment variables.

+- environment variables
+- command-line flag

 ## Testing

 Tests for the application are written with [Ginkgo](http://onsi.github.io/ginkgo/) and [Gomega](http://onsi.github.io/gomega/) to allow for BDD-style testing.